Skip to main content

 Is the Pomodoro timer free?

 Yes.
-No sign-up, no ads, no cost.
+No ads, no cost.
 It runs entirely in your browser and works on any device.

 Can I change the work and break durations?